Theresa May had a bad day on stage.

-These were just some of the reviews in the press of British Prime Minister Theresa May’s 4 October 2017 speech in Manchester.
+These were just some of the reviews in the press of the British Prime Minister’s 4 October 2017 speech in Manchester.

 This speech was an important one.
 With May’s popularity dipping, with the recent setback of the Conservative Party in the general election and with the U.K. slogging through the complexities of Brexit, there was a lot on the line.
 But things did not go according to plan.

 As I have said before, if you speak in public often enough, there will be days when things go wrong.
 For Theresa May, this was one of those days.
 In spades!

 First, a comedian with a penchant for pranks named Simon Brodkin managed to walk right up to the stage—where was security?!—and hand May a P45 form.
 A P45 is the British form that one receives when one’s employment has been terminated.